Life on the Streets

 Accomodation

 It’s safer to stay in your own area of the city; your ‘territory’.
 Going outside it could lead to fights with rival gangs.
 If your gallada is well-organised you will probably live near a shopping centre, a market, a bus-terminal or a tourist attraction because there will be a lot of people in these places and people mean money.
 Good places to sleep are under bridges, in shop doorways or in burnt-out buildings.
 If you can’t find a space in one of these you will have to sleep on the pavement , or even in a sewer.
 You will have to make your bed out of old newspapers or cardboard.
 If you are lucky you might find some polystyrene to crawl under, or some old sacking to use as a blanket, or even some plastic to keep the rain off.
 You won’t be able to sleep until very late because of the noise and you will probably have to smoke a joint of marijuana to prevent you having nightmares about the things that have happened to you or your friends.
 You must be prepared to be hungry, cold and wet; to have your shoes stolen whilst you are asleep; to be thrown out of your sleeping place by the police or night-watchmen; to be woken by the sound of gun-fire; or to be attacked yourself.
 Night is the most dangerous time to be in the street, so if you are offered the chance to sleep in a shelter, take it!
-Or, you could use the proceeds of a robbery to pay for a room for the night, but this is very dangerous so be careful, because if you are caught stealing you will be punished severely!
+Or, you could use the proceeds of a robbery to pay for a room for the night, but this is very dangerous so be careful, because if you are caught stealing you will be punished severely and you might even be stabbed and killed!

 Health hazards